DreamOfTheRedChamber/leetcode/README.md

     + The second is to use a mutable argument of type ( int[], List&lt;&gt; ).
 Modify the value of this argument while travering.
   - Use return value
     + If multiple results are of same type, define return type as an array T[]
+    + If only two results are returned, consider using AbstractMap.SimpleEntry<K,V>
     + Define a result wrapper class
 ```java
 // 1. not use use global variables